SS Argentina (1929): Troop ship

 During the war Argentina, one of the large, fast vessels able to sail independently when required, was operated by the War Shipping Administration's agents and allocated to Army troop transport.

 On 23 January 1942 Argentina loaded and sailed from the New York Port of Embarkation as the flagship of a convoy of seven troopships, designated Convoy BT.200, under United States Navy escort reaching Melbourne, Australia on 27 February.
 At the time this troop movement of POPPY FORCE, also designated Task Force 6814, destined for New Caledonia by way of Australia was the largest attempted with the entire convoy having a troop capacity of almost 22,000.
 After reorganizing loading that had hastily loaded in New York the convoy, redesignated ZK.7, departed Melbourne for New Caledonia 7 March and arrived 12 March 1942 where later the force was organized into the Americal Division under General Alexander Patch.

 On 22 April Argentina sailed from San Francisco carrying the United States Army 32nd Infantry Division.
 She reached Port Adelaide, Australia on 14 May.

 She sailed mid May with hundreds of Australian RAAF aircrew bound for Canada and flight training under the Empire Air Training scheme.
 A ships menu dated 22 May shows they were well catered for en route.

 On 20 June Argentina arrived in New York.
 She embarked elements of the USAAF Eighth Air Force including famed fighter ace Robin Olds, and the United States Army 5th Corps and the Army's entire 56th Signal Battalion.
 She left New York under naval escort on 1 July and reached Gourock, Scotland on 15 July.

 On 11 December 1942 Argentina and one of her sister ships, Brazil, sailed from New Jersey carrying elements of the 2nd Armored Division.
 On 24 December they reached Casablanca in French Morocco.
 Early in 1943 Argentina made a second transatlantic crossing to Casablanca.

-In April 1943 Argentina left the USA for Algiers and Oran in French Algeria, then Gibraltar, the Firth of Clyde, Scotland; Freetown, Sierra Leone; Durban, South Africa and back to Casablanca.
+In April 1943 Argentina left the US for Algiers and Oran in French Algeria, then Gibraltar, the Firth of Clyde, Scotland; Freetown, Sierra Leone; Durban, South Africa and back to Casablanca.
 In August 1943 she sailed to Argentina and thence to Liverpool, England.

-In October 1943 Argentina left the USA for the United Kingdom; Augusta, Sicily; Bari, Italy and Algiers.
+In October 1943 Argentina left the US for the United Kingdom; Augusta, Sicily; Bari, Italy and Algiers.
 She got back to New York in December and then made three crossings from Boston to the Clyde.
 After the last of those crossings she arrived in New York in April 1944, and then made six more crossings to the UK.

 On 27 August 1944, the Argentina left New York Harbor and sailed to Cherbourg transporting members of the 104th Infantry Regiment, a sub-division of the 26th Infantry Division.

 In December 1944 Argentina left the USA on a voyage to Naples, Marseille, Oran and Gibraltar, returning to Boston in January 1945.
 She then made four transatlantic crossings to Le Havre, France and Southampton, England.
 From the first three she returned to New York, but from the last she returned to Boston.